josemotta/IoT.Starter.Pi.Lirc/lirc-console/README.md

 ### Building and pushing to Dockerhub

 You can notice that several dockerfile and docker-compose files were kept in the solution.
-But in order to build the `lirconsole`, the `lirc-compose.yml` and `lirc.Dockerfile` should be used, as shown at session below.
+To build the `lirconsole`, `lirc-compose.yml` and `lirc.Dockerfile` should be used, as shown at session below.

 	$ docker-compose -f lirc-compose.yml build
 	Building lirc